anthonychu/localforage-photos/README.md

 ﻿__Photo storage in IndexedDB/WebSQL__

-Simple test of storage images as base64 in IndexedDB/WebSQL (via localforage).
+Simple test of storing images as base64 in IndexedDB/WebSQL (via localforage).